🎮

 Game Hat becomes much easier to judge once it is forced into the same room as RGB10X, RX6H, and R36H.
 This is where a vague impression turns into a real buying decision, because each nearby rival throws a different kind of pressure on the table.

 Game Hat versus RGB10X is interesting because closest match is the obvious angle.
-RGB10X sits close enough to Game Hat to make the comparison meaningful, but different enough to sharpen the buying decision.
+Compared with Game Hat, RGB10X makes the more obvious play for readers who care about closest match.
 RGB10X is tracked around 40.0.
 Its overall rating is ⭐️⭐️⭐️⭐️½.
-From another angle, game Hat versus RX6H is interesting because closest match is the obvious angle.
-RX6H sits close enough to Game Hat to make the comparison meaningful, but different enough to sharpen the buying decision.
+In practice, game Hat versus RX6H is interesting because closest match is the obvious angle.
+In practice, compared with Game Hat, RX6H makes the more obvious play for readers who care about closest match.
 RX6H is tracked around 40.0.
-From another angle, game Hat versus R36H is interesting because closest match is the obvious angle.
+That said, game Hat versus R36H is interesting because closest match is the obvious angle.
 If Game Hat feels almost right but not quite, R36H is the sort of nearby detour that can completely change the shortlist.
 R36H is tracked around 38.0.

 The real benefit of this comparison set is not that it declares a single winner.
 It reveals which compromise profile feels least annoying over time.